TOCA Race Driver 3: Development and release

 TOCA Race Driver 3 was unveiled on 26 May 2005 under the title TOCA Race Driver 2006.
 The name Race Driver 2006 was later used for a PlayStation Portable Race Driver game.
 A single player demo was released in December 2005.
 It was released in February 2006 for Windows, PlayStation 2, and Xbox.
 A PlayStation Portable version entitled TOCA Race Driver 3 Challenge was released in February 2007.
 A Mac OS X port was released on 24 October 2008.
 The game was part of the early GOG.com lineup.

 The damage model from TOCA Race Driver 2 is improved.
 Codemasters added additional damage elements for engine, suspension, axle and steering.
 Tyre modelling has also been improved.
 Tyres are affected by being cool or hot and wear over time.
 The developers wanted to improve the single-player racing experience.
 Johnathan Davis, designer on Race Driver 3 felt that in too many games "you start on the grid and either get left behind or your overtake the AI and go on to win.
 We really wanted people to battle all the way through".
 Codemasters interviewed real racing drivers to learn what challenges they would face on the track, such as judging braking distances.
 These were then implemented into the game's AI.
 It supports Introversion Software's amBX gaming lights.

 Reception

-The game received "generally favourable reviews" on all platforms according to video game review aggregator Metacritic, with scores ranging from 76/100 for the PlayStation Portable versions to 84/100 for the Microsoft Windows and Xbox versions.
+The game received "generally favourable reviews" on all platforms according to video game review aggregator website Metacritic, with scores ranging from 76/100 for the PlayStation Portable versions to 84/100 for the Microsoft Windows and Xbox versions.
 In Japan, where the PS2 version got a port on 24 January 2008, Famitsu gave it a score of all four sevens for a total of 28 out of 40.
 It was the second highest-grossing title in the UK in February 2006, and the sixth highest grossing the following month.